section-engineering-education/engineering-education/articles/build-a-jekyll-site/index.md

 ### Conclusion

 Nowadays, you don't need expert-level programming skills to build your blog.
-Jekyll proves these words to be true.
 You can install Jekyll and build a static site without much hassle.
 The only skills required in a Jekyll powered site is only HTML and CSS skills.

 Additional important Jekyll concepts and practices can be found below.